vitelabs/vuilder-docs/vite-express/README.md

 node -v // check node.js version
 ```

-The node.js version required for our example is 14（e.g. v14.7.0).
+The node.js version used for this project is v14.18.1.
 We recommend using `nvm` to install and manage the node.js environment.

 Install `nvm` from https://github.com/nvm-sh/nvm.